-An important empirical challenge in constructing municipality-level panel data is identifying which indigenous languages are spoken in each municipality and estimating the number of speakers.
-To address this challenge, I follow a three-step process: (1) I assess whether each Ethnologue geo-located polygon overlaps with a municipality, establishing the potential presence of an indigenous language within the municipality's boundaries.
-(2) I verify the presence of a population within these overlapping areas using data from WorldPop, which provides population counts for every 100-meter grid cell.
-(3) I combine the 100-meter population counts with the share of the indigenous population in 1991 at the municipality level, as provided by IPUMS data.
-A municipality is considered to speak a particular indigenous language if it overlaps with an Ethnologue polygon, and within the overlapping area, the product of the population count and the share of the indigenous population is greater than zero.
+Since the census data does not include information on the languages spoken in households, a key empirical challenge is identifying the indigenous languages spoken in each municipality and estimating their respective populations.
+To address this, I follow a three-step process.
+First, I assess whether each Ethnologue geo-located polygon overlaps with a municipality, establishing the potential presence of an indigenous language within the municipality's boundaries.
+Second, I verify the presence of a population within these overlapping areas using data from WorldPop.
+Third, I combine the 100-meter WorldPop population counts with the share of the indigenous population in 1991 at the municipality level, as provided by IPUMS.
+A municipality is considered to speak a particular indigenous language if it overlaps with an Ethnologue polygon, and, within the overlapping area, the interaction of the population count and the share of the indigenous population is greater than zero.
+Note that this is a static measure based on data gathered by Ethnologue around 1980.

-Carrying out this process, it follows that indigenous languages are spoken in 275 municipalities (considering IPUMS consistent boundaries over time).
-Figure 4 presents a map illustrating the municipalities where indigenous languages are spoken.
-These municipalities concentrate 29% of Brazil's total population.
-Table 1 presents some summary statistics comparing the municipalities of Brazil where indigenous languages are spoken and not in the 1980s.
-On average, excluding the municipalities of Rio de Janeiro and São Paulo, those locations where indigenous languages are spoken tend to have lower population density and lower levels of urbanization.
-However, the education levels of the populations are quite similar.
-Furthermore, Figure 5 illustrates that the time series of demographic statistics evolves similarly in Brazilian municipalities where indigenous languages are spoken and those where they are not.
+Carrying out this process, it follows that indigenous languages are spoken in 275 municipalities, shown in Figure 4.
+These municipalities account for 26.4% of Brazil's population and are my sample in the main analysis.
+Table 1 presents summary statistics comparing Brazilian municipalities where indigenous languages were spoken and not spoken in the 1980s.
+On average, excluding the municipalities of Rio de Janeiro and São Paulo, municipalities where indigenous languages are spoken tend to have lower population density and lower levels of urbanization.
+However, education levels are quite similar.
+Finally, Figure 5 illustrates that the time series of demographic statistics evolves similarly in Brazilian municipalities where indigenous languages are spoken and those where they are not.